 Medical Appraisal is a "corner stone" of medical Revalidation.
-Performed annually, it is designed to be a reflective interview between a doctor and a trained appraiser informed by available information about the whole range of that doctor's practice.
+Performed annually, it is designed to be a reflective process between a doctor and a trained appraiser informed by available information about the whole range of that doctor's practice.

 Appraisal will provide information that will be used by the Responsible Officer to inform their recommendation to the GMC that a doctor should have the doctor's licence to practise renewed.